 Because f must do compile-time checking of its arity, it must be able to inspect its call sites.
-As functions are incapable of doing so, f must be a transformer, which means define/arity must itself be a transformer-defining transformer (Dybvig et al. 1992).
+As functions are incapable of doing so, f must be a transformer.
+This means that define/arity must itself be a transformer-defining transformer [Dybvig et al. 1992].